 How cataract is treated?

 When the cataract interferes with your lifestyle or daily activities, it will need treatment.
-Surgery is the only way to treat cataract by replacing the cloudy lens with a clear plastic lens.
+Surgery is the only way to treat cataracts by replacing the cloudy lens with a clear plastic lens.
 Surgery is mostly done under local anaesthetic with some numbing drops or occasionally with a small volume of anaesthetic injection around your eye.

 The surgery often takes between 10-15 minutes while lying flat and then you can go home after the surgery.
 You will be advised to put some drops after the surgery to help the eye to heal quickly.